tangentsoft/pidp8i/doc/os8-run.md

 # `os8-run` A Script Runner for OS/8 under SIMH

-After having done a lot of exploring of how to create system images, the design of a generalized script runner for OS/8 under SIMH emerged.
+After having done a lot of exploring of how to automate the creation of system images, this generalized script runner for OS/8 under SIMH emerged.

 ## Overview